simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/ble_dtm_test.rst

     - The CHIP_EN pin of the DUT is pulled up by default.
 If it is not pulled up in the product design, you need to manually connect the CHIP_EN to the 3V3 pin.
     - Some serial communication boards have already swapped RXD and TXD internally, so there is no need to reverse the connection.
 Adjust the wiring according to the actual situation.
-    - {IDF_TARGET_NAME} has a power-on self-calibration function, so the RF connection cable must be connected to the tester before the DUT is powered on for testing.
+    - {IDF_TARGET_NAME} has a power-on self-calibration feature.
+The RF cable must be connected to the test instrument before powering on the device under test.

 Conduction Test
 ^^^^^^^^^^^^^^^